 Supervision & Mentorship:

-- Preceptor: A qualified Preceptor will ensure the intern’s work aligns with the Service Coordinator position core competencies and their degree program requirements.
+Interns report to a Program Manager for supervision and feedback on performance.
+Each intern is paired with a Team Leader and experienced Service Coordinator for guidance in completing duties and responsibilities.
+A qualified Preceptor will ensure the intern’s work aligns with the Service Coordinator position core competencies and their degree program requirements.

-- Ongoing Assignments: Interns will receive tasks based on departmental and unit needs, with opportunities for increased responsibility.
+Program Timeline: Interns will begin with an orientation on policies, procedures, and client services.
+Interns will receive tasks based on departmental and unit needs, with opportunities for increased responsibility.
+Interns will have quarterly reviews to assess progress and skills development.

 Recruitment & Selection: